Zettlr/zettlr-docs/docs/en/academic/citations.md

 > Zettlr has an autocomplete feature that will prompt you with all available citation keys as soon as you type an `@` character.
 If you are not presented with a list of possible references, there may be a problem with the database file (i.e. `CSL JSON` or `BibTex`) you set up previously.
 After you type `@`, you can start to type the first few characters of the ID to narrow down your search.
 If the reference you want to cite is at the top of the list, hit the `Enter` key to select it.
 If the reference you want is visible, but lower down the list, use the arrow keys to highlight the reference and hit the `Enter` key, or use your mouse to click on your reference.

-Sometimes you'll want to be somewhat more specific with your citation.
-For example, adding a certain page range.
+Sometimes you'll want to be somewhat more specific with your citation: for example, when adding a certain page range.
 That is what the more extended square bracket citation is for.
 A citation with a so-called prefix and a page range would look like this:

 `[See @Harvey2005a, 45-51]`